catbot-ai/catbot-agent/README.md

-# catbot-box
+# catbot-agent

-Let's put everything in the box!
+Let's llm do the things!

 ## Dev